bluurryy/bump-scope/README.md

 - [You can choose the bump direction.](#bumping-upwards-or-downwards) Bumps upwards by default.
 - [You can choose the minimum alignment.](#minimum-alignment) `1` by default.

+## Allocator Methods

+The bump allocator provides many methods to conveniently allocate values, strings and slices.
+Have a look at the documentation of [`Bump`] for a method overview and more.

 ## Scopes and Checkpoints

 You can create scopes to make allocations that live only for a part of its parent scope.
 Entering and exiting scopes is virtually free.
 Allocating within a scope has no overhead.